New Telangana BJP president Kishan Reddy holds meeting with party leaders in Hyderabad | Politics

 Speaking to reporters in Delhi earlier, Kishan Reddy said he would meet senior party leaders in Hyderabad.

-Kishan Reddy, who replaced Bandi Sanjay Kumar as state unit president, said he would work to bring the party to power in the state in coordination with all party leaders.
+Kishan Reddy, who replaced Bandi Sanjay Kumar as the state unit president, said he would work to bring the party to power in Telangana in coordination with all party leaders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)